wpeebles/G.pt/README.md

 **Using our pre-trained G.pt models.** We provide five pre-trained G.pt models.
 They can be used by setting the config's `resume_path` to one of `cartpole.pt`, `mnist_loss.pt`, `mnist_error.pt`, `cifar_loss.pt` or `cifar_error.pt`.
-If you use of these values, the relevant model will be automatically downloaded and cached in the `pretrained_models` folder.
+If you use one of these values, the relevant model will be automatically downloaded and cached in the `pretrained_models` folder.

 You can evaluate G.pt models by running [`main.py`](main.py) with the `test_only=True` flag.
 We provide several testing configs [here](configs/test).
 For example, to create one-step/recursive optimization curves and compute prompt